Athletics Guide for Parents

 The traits listed below will bring you success beyond the court or playing field.
 Any great business or company is going to ask the same things of their employees.
 If you can develop these and perfect them as an athlete, you will have a leg up on the competition.

 1. The number one thing coaches love in players is a never give up attitude.
 As a player, you should never give in no matter what the circumstances.
 If you develop this mindset as a player, it will take you many places in your personal life.
 You are going to lose and be knocked down, but can you get back up and give the same or better effort?
-The rough times in sports help prepare you for the rough ones you will encounter in life.
+The challenges in sports help prepare you for life.
 Coaches want players who give their best effort each time they set foot on the court or field.
 If you can look yourself in the mirror after every practice or game and can say you gave it your all, you are a winner.

 2. Coaches absolutely love players who play with a competitive fire.
 One thing that all of the greats, (Jordan, Ham, Montana, Manning, Gibson, Ruth) have in common is an intense competitive drive.
 Coaches want players who are driven to become their absolute best.
 Players should not only compete with their peers, but more importantly they should constantly be competing and pushing themselves to become the very best they can possibly become.
 As a player, do you try to beat your personal bests every day in every drill?
 If not, you need to start.